Prof-Iz/Code-Projects-for-PiDay/README.md

 # Code Projects for PiDay
- Contains all the code foe all of the demonstrations prepared for PiDay 2020, but couldnt be shown due to lockdown.
+ Contains all the code for all of the demonstrations prepared for PiDay 2020, but couldnt be shown due to lockdown.
 Reference for future commitee.

 ## Explanation of Each Folder
 ### Approximate_Pi